The Which? pension calculator

-Flexi-access drawdown, or income drawdown, is where you keep your money invested when you reach retirement and take money out of (or 'draw down' from) your pension pot.
+Pension drawdown is where you keep your money invested when you reach retirement and take money out of (or 'draw down' from) your pension pot.
 You then use this money to live on.

 Since your money stays invested (as opposed to being turned into an annuity), and it's usually in the stock market, there is the risk that your fund may fall in value.

 The upside is that investment growth can provide higher returns and see your pot continue to increase in value.